enkomio/Taipan/README.md

 # Taipan - Web Application Security Scanner

 _Taipan_ is a an automated web application scanner which allows to identify web vulnerabilities in an automatic fashion.
-This project is the core engine of a broader project which include other components, like a web dashboard where you can manage your scan or download a PDF report and and scanner agent to run on specific host.
+This project is the core engine of a broader project which include other components, like a web dashboard where you can manage your scan or download a PDF report and a scanner agent to run on specific host.
 Below are some screenshots of the _Taipan_ dashboard:

 <table>
  <tr>